Version 1.4.3 · Redmine 5.1 and 6 · GPLv2

 In board settings:

 Every card move is a status change on the issue, so the full audit trail lives in the issue's journal – no separate log needs to be consulted or exported.
 Swimlane group changes follow the same path (the underlying field is updated).
+Sprint assignments made from the backlog page also land as journal entries on the ticket.

 Drag & drop does nothing / reverts.
 Verify that the logged-in user has the Edit issues on Kanban board permission and that Redmine's workflow allows the transition from the source status to the target status for that user's role.
 Rejected transitions snap the card back to its original column.